Diaconal

 Diaconal Abroad

-Overseas aid on behalf of the churches within the denomination is coordinated by the National Diaconate Committee, based in Auckland.
+Overseas aid on behalf of the churches within the denomination is coordinated by the National Diaconate Committee.
 The committee has the difficult task of assessing competing needs, each of which is deserving of assistance.
-Unfortunately, the resources of a small denomination must of necessity be relatively small and NDC has chosen to support a smaller number of projects where a difference can be made.
+Unfortunately, the resources of a small denomination are relatively small and NDC has chosen to support a smaller number of projects where a difference can be made.

 Recent and current projects include:

-- relief for people affected by cyclone damage in Myanmar
+• Relief for people affected by war in Myanmar.

 All projects are under constant evaluation and the Committee is always ready and willing to receive suggestions for new projects.